-Electronic checks using a checking or savings account or the following card types are accepted for payment: Master Card, Visa, and Discover
+Electronic checks using a checking or savings account or the following card types are accepted for payment: Master Card, Visa, American Express, and Discover

 Online payments will incur a convenience fee.
 City of Holyoke receives only your bill payment amount.
 Convenience fees cover various administrative costs associated with accepting payments and are non-refundable.
 The convenience fee when using a Credit Card is a percentage rate fee of up to 2.95% with a minimum charge of $1.00 -The convenience fee when using an E-Check is FREE (You can pay multiple bills in one transaction).
 The convenience fee amount is automatically calculated and is shown on the payment page before you submit your payment for processing.
 Convenience fees will appear as a separate charge from the bill amount on your credit card or bank statement.

 If you want to pay over the phone, need help using online bill pay, or have a question about your online account please call 508-381-5455.

 You may sign up to have your real estate taxes directly withdrawn from your bank account every quarter when the bills are due.
 Fill out this form and return it to our office with a cancelled check.
 We will immediately begin pulling your quarterly bill amount from your bank account on the bill due dates.
 You can contact us to stop this process at any time you want.

 Finding it difficult to get to the Tax Collector’s office during regular business hours?

 Customers can now pay bills without mailing or waiting in lines in our office by dropping payments in our two new conveniently located drop boxes.

 Please do not put cash into the boxes.
 Only checks or money orders along with a bill stub will be accepted.